AdobeDocs/experience-manager-65.en/help/assets/assets-finder-editor.md

 ---

-# Creating and Configuring Asset Editor pages{#creating-and-configuring-asset-editor-pages}
+# Creating and Configuring Asset Editor pages {#creating-and-configuring-asset-editor-pages}

 This document describes the following: